AX-MMD/kk-plap-generator/README.md

 * Modded CharaStudio has auto-translates, look at your Timeline and press Alt+T to see the real names of the groups and interpolables.

 Could not find the ... file
-* Koikatsu PLAP generator cannot access `/configs` and `/resources`, or `config.toml` and `template.xml` that is supposed to be in these folders.
+* Koikatsu PLAP generator cannot access `/configs` and `/resources`, or `config.toml` and `template.xml` that are supposed to be in these folders.
 Re-install the program.